TechCortes/FOL-Stablecoin/README.md

-# FOL Capital - Institutional-Grade stablecoin solution for high unemployment rate due to AI and workforce development.
+# FOL Capital - Institutional-Grade stablecoin solution for high unemployment rate due to AI and improving workforce development.

 A modern, professional platform for institutional stablecoin services built with React, TypeScript, and Express.